 In the short to medium term the business will continue to need to have the ability to adapt and be able to address unplanned issues.
-Global shortages in varying products from vinyl, timber and microchips continues to affect the anticipated demand, whilst also resulting in raw material price increases.

 The customer base throughout the business, whether it be UK, European or South African specific remains solid and the business continues to be well positioned to capitalise on any growth that materialises within any of the business markets.